OpenLiberty/docs-playbook/README.md

 4. Update the docs-playbook `antora-playbook.yml` file to add the new release version to production and remove the oldest release version from production, draft, and staging.

    Openliberty.io docs support 2 years worth of previous releases, which can be selected from the version picker at the top of the docs TOC.
-With each release, you must add the new release version and remove the oldest release version from the `antora-playbook.yml` file to update the version picker.
+However, for releases older than 6 months, we only publish docs for long term support (LTS) releases.These are releases that end in .3, .6, .9, or .12.
+You must add the new release version and remove the oldest release version(s) fromn the `antora-playbook.yml` file to update the version picker.
+The result is that the version picker should show 6 4-week releases, plus LTS (quarterly) releases for another year and a half.

    a.
 Create a new branch off of the `prod` branch of this repo (docs-playbook) to add the new release version to the `branches` section of the [`antora-playbook.yml`](https://github.com/OpenLiberty/docs-playbook/blob/prod/antora-playbook.yml).